argoproj/argo-events/docs/signal-guide.md

  - Message triggers produce messages on a streaming platform

 ## Sensor Executor
-The `sensor-executor` is responsible for listening for various signals and updating the `sensor` resource with updates.
-There is a one-to-one mapping from `sensor` resource to executor job.
+The `sensor-executor` is responsible for listening for various signals and updating the sensor resource with updates.
+There is a one-to-one mapping from sensor resource to executor job.
 Jobs are named in the following format: `{sensor-name}-sensor` and the associated job's pods are named in the following format: `{sensor-name}-sensor-{id}`.
-On successful resolution of a `sensor`, the job terminates and the `sensor` is marked as Successful.
+On successful resolution of a sensor, the job terminates and the sensor is marked as `Successful`.
+If an error occurs during signal processing, the sensor is marked as `Error`.

 ## Types of Signal Dependencies